junseoDS/Tableau/Tableau Desktop Specialist Prep.md

 - Use shapes
 - Use viz animations
 - Change size of marks
+  - Most important measure should be on the x and y axis, less import can be visualized with color or size
 - Select fonts
+- Viz Animations
+  - Provide gradual transitions when change is made to visulization
+  - Transition can be sequential where one element at a time changes or simultaneous where all elemnts change together
+  - Animation options can be set at the workbook

 ### Create and modify a dashboard